BenCooke95/SpecPhot/README.md

 To better visualise the data presented in the accompanying paper download and un-zip the datafiles and run the plotting script.

-The script contains the option for 8 user inputs (mag is entered as an interger, all other options are entered as strings):
+The script contains the option for 8 user inputs (mag is entered as an integer, all other options are entered as strings):
 1. mag - Choose V-mand magnitude
    - 8
    - 11